4 Transformative Summer Camps: ADHD Testimonials

 ADHD/LD summer camps can positively influence a child for the whole year — and beyond.
 Read these parent testimonies about how summer camp gave their child new and lasting confidence, communication skills, and maturity.

 For Casey Raymer, it was a midnight web search that led her to Soar, a summer camp that works with kids with learning disabilities and attention issues.
-She was searching for her nine-year-old son, Wilson.
+She was searching for ADHD camps for her nine-year-old son, Wilson.

 Still, Casey was worried because Wilson had never been at an overnight camp.
 “I’m accustomed to getting calls from day camps and schools, and the counselor says, ‘Mrs. Raymer, we need to talk to you about Wilson.’”